manroopxog/teg-stability-predictor/README.md

 <hr>

 <h2>🔬 Scientific Disclaimer</h2>
 <p>This pipeline is an HTVS pre-ranker, not a replacement for high-level DFT methods.
 By reducing 3D conformational analysis to 2D topological graph embeddings, the suite trades absolute numerical precision for massive computational scalability.
-The intended workflow is to isolate the top 1% of highly rigid candidates for expensive supercomputer DFT optimizations.</p>
+The intended workflow is to isolate the top 1% of highly rigid candidates for supercomputer DFT optimizations.</p>

 <hr>